 To the White House ...

-Club past president and USGA Executive Committee treasurer Elbert Jemsion, Jr. went to the White House to meet with President Ford and Arnold Palmer on the possibility of establishing the USGA Associates Program to help connect a nation of golfers to the USGA.
-Today, the successful program has around 700,000 members, and Jemison received the Ike Grainer Award twice for his service to the Association.
+Club past president and USGA Executive Committee treasurer Elbert Jemsion, Jr. met with President Ford and Arnold Palmer on the possibility of establishing the USGA Associates Program to help connect a nation of golfers to the USGA.
+Today, the program has around 700,000 members, and Jemison received the Ike Grainer Award twice for his service to the Association.

 Celebrations & Events

-The Country Club had always had a ballroom, and the Shades Valley location received one in 1979 just in time for large wedding receptions, the Krewe Ball, fashion shows, and other major celebrations.
-Another celebration was Hubert Green's 1985 PGA victory by coming out of a fairway bunker on the 18th hole as he had to win the 1977 US Open and his subsequent induction into the Alabama Sports Hall of Fame and the World Golf Hall of Fame.
+CCB had always had a ballroom, and the Shades Valley location received one in 1979.
+The project was completed just in time for large wedding receptions, the Krewe Ball, fashion shows, and other major celebrations, like Hubert Green's 1985 PGA victory event.

 The devastation of the 1991 Good Friday storm totaled the club cart barn, fell over 860 trees on the courses, and damaged the clubhouse and tennis fencing.

-Meanwhile tennis juniors were victorious with Patrick Sweeney ranked top in the South in 1993, captain of the Princeton Tennis Team, and a summer coach at the CCB; Parker Goyer #1 in the State in 1994, 1996 and 1997; and Brock MacKay a 4-time State champion.
+Meanwhile, juniors were victorious with Patrick Sweeney ranked top in the South in 1993, captain of the Princeton Tennis Team, and a summer coach at the CCB; Parker Goyer #1 in the State in 1994, 1996 and 1997; and Brock MacKay, a 4-time State champion.
 In 1998, the Club celebrated its centennial anniversary.

-As our legacy as a great club with great golf continued CCB undertook a significant update of the East Couse led by John LaFoy, architect, of Greenville, South Carolina.
+As our legacy as a great club with great golf continued, CCB undertook a significant update of the East Couse led by John LaFoy, architect, of Greenville, South Carolina.
 Plans included entirely new irrigation system, a massive lake off the 11th Tee, an expanded and enhanced Practice area, and a digital, state-of-of the-art Teaching Facility.
 Greens were reinvigorated with deep aerification, and bunkers completely rebuilt improving playability and saving on maintenance time and costs.
-Additions to the West Lounge resulted in additional dining spaces, including Twenty Twelve and terrace seating.
+Additions to The West Lounge resulted in more dining spaces, including Twenty Twelve and terrace seating.

-2020 brought the completion of a newly redesigned swimming pool and expanded Terrace, a very popular casual dining experience at Milner's along with expanded spin, Pilates, and multipurpose classrooms for the Fitness Facility.
-Coinciding with the arrival of the pandemic, these new additions and heightened participation in golf and tennis allowed the CCB to serve as a place of respite and well-being in a time of uncertainty.
+2020 brought the completion of a newly redesigned swimming pool and expanded Terrace and a very popular casual dining experience at Milner's, along with expanded spin and multipurpose classrooms for the Fitness Facility.
+Coinciding with the arrival of the pandemic, these new additions and heightened participation in golf and tennis allowed CCB to serve as a place of respite and well-being in a time of uncertainty.